ShiminLei/Linux-Server-Configuration/README.md

    # now you can login grader with below:
    ssh -i .ssh/linuxCourse grader@54.236.241.124 -p 2200

+   # it is more secure to set ProhibitRootLogin to NO and be uncommented because a password can be brute forced
+   cat /etc/ssh/sshd_config | egrep "PermitRootLogin"
+   # then uncommit #PermitRootLogin prohibit-password
    ```

 ### Prepare to deploy your project.